keypom/keypom-docs/docs/Tutorials/Advanced/daos/drop.md

 └── methods
 ```

 For this Keypom drop, only a single function call to the DAO bot will be needed.
+This ensures that the DAO bot will only be called once and cannot be reused to register multiple people using one key.

 ```js
 methods: [